Mabel Cory Costigan: Politics

 Costigan was a suffragist, which was rewarded when the 19th Amendment of the American Constitution that granted women the right to vote was passed by Congress on June 4, 1919, and ratified on August 18, 1920.
 She was an active member of the National League of Women Voters, with a national presence.

 Costigan was vice president of the National Consumers League, for whom she wrote Food Problem and National Legislation in 1921.
-She lobbied legislators in Washington, D.C. on behalf of the National Consumers League.
+She lobbied legislators in Washington, D.C., on behalf of the National Consumers League.
 She was described in 1926 as one of "two score, diligent, feminine representatives of the organized women of the country who have become the most powerful lobby ever concentrated in the national capital" by Oliver P. Newman, Former President of the Board of Commissioners of the District of Columbia.
-Costigan was said to have been a notable and hard-working presence in Washington, D.C. since World War I. Selma Borchardt, who represented the American Federation of Teachers, was the other of two woman said to be highly effective.
+Costigan was said to have been a notable and hard-working presence in Washington, D.C., since World War I. Selma Borchardt, who represented the American Federation of Teachers, was the other of two women said to be highly effective.
 She was serious in her approach and found that legislators "meet with us [women] and deal with us exactly as if we were men, presenting a case on its merits."
 She remained active in the National Consumer League for many years.

 She was active in the Conference for Progressive and Political Action in the early 1920s.
 The Conference was an organization of activists who promoted third-party politics and advocated for the interests of farmers and laborers.
 In 1924, she campaigned for Robert M. La Follette, the Progress Party's presidential candidate, speaking to thousands of women workers in New York, Massachusetts, and Rhode Island.
 Her husband was elected a United States Senator in 1930.
 With Jeanne Rankin, she led a coalition of 3,000 women that pressured the Republican and Democratic parties to add the issue of peace to their platforms in 1932.